darwinia-network/darwinia-messages-sol/contracts/periphery/contracts/s2s/examples/erc20-mapping/README.md

 ## Pangolin SmartChain(PSC) -> Pangoro SmartChain(OSC)

+Back tokens on the PSC, Issue tokens on the OSC.

 #### Prepare:
   1. Deploy the same ERC20 to the PSC and OSC
   2. Deploy the `Issuing` contract to OSC.
 Here we get a `Issuing` contract address